dbochicchio/reactor-mqtt-contrib/README.md

 # Installation

-Download all the yaml files and save them under *reactor/config/mqtt_templates*.
+Download all the yaml files, zip them  (the name of the zip files doesn't matter) and save the zip file under *reactor/config/mqtt_templates*.
 If *mqtt_templates* directory does not exist, simply create it.
+If you prefer to have them in a directory, create it and place the zip files there.
+Reactor will search for templates in any zip or yaml file under the aforementioned location.
-Copy the files and restart Reactor.
+After copying the files, restart Reactor.
 Every time you update the files, a restart is needed.
-You could also just download all this repo, and copy the ZIP file in the same directory, instead of single files.

 # How to update

-Just replace the files you're previously downloaded using the same mechanism introduced for installation, and restart Reactor.
+If updating from a previous version, delete all the files.
+To update, follow the installation procedure again.

 # Templates

+All the templates support *query*/*init* commands, and at startup their state will be updated again. *x_mqtt.poll* action could be used to poll specific devices in reactions.
+*wifi_status* capability is supported where the information is provided.

+## Shelly Gen1

+Shelly Gen1 templates are mature and most of the device types are supported.

 | Template ID | Device | Capabilities | Parameters |
 | ------------- | ------------- | ------------- | ------------- |